-Yoga for OCD defines it as a mental disorder that is concerned with an extreme level of anxiety.
+Yoga for OCD defines as a mental disorder concerned with extreme anxiety.

-Yoga for OCD describes OCD as a psychiatric disorder.
-People who are living a highly stressful life, easily come under the influence of OCD.
+Yoga describes it as a psychiatric disorder—people who live a highly stressful life quickly come under the influence of OCD.

-A person who is suffering from OCD starts to become very sentimental, lives under fear and aggression, grows unnatural behavior, etc.
+A person suffering from it becomes very sentimental, lives under fear and aggression, grows unnatural behaviour, etc.

 Yoga for OCD

-Yoga and Ayurveda are in practice for thousands of years.
-These were followed by people to cure different ailments and problems.
+Yoga and Ayurveda have been in practice for thousands of years.
+People followed these to cure different ailments and problems.

-There are different Yoga practices and mostly include Asanas, Pranayama, Meditation, etc.
+There are different Yoga practices, including Asanas, Pranayama, Meditation, etc.

-Yoga for OCD believes that OCD generates after extreme thinking and the mind starts to become weak.
+Yogic terminology believes that Obsessive-compulsive disorder generates after extreme thinking, and the mind becomes weak.

-For this yoga plays a vital role to work on OCD, Yoga for OCD makes a balance between the physical and mental body.
+Yoga plays a vital role in working on it; yoga balances the physical and mental body.